 6,000 Terra-cotta warriors and horses

-In the morning, you enjoy a rare opportunity to visit the Giant Panda Breeding Research Center to witness the conservation efforts being made to save this endangered species.
+Upon arrival, you enjoy a rare opportunity to visit the Giant Panda Breeding Research Center to witness the conservation efforts being made to save this endangered species.
 The center is the largest giant panda reserve in the world.
 Whenever China dispatches its animal ambassadors to zoos around the world, they have usually started their life in Chengdu.
 Eighty percent of the world's 1,000 remaining giant panda reside in Sichuan Province.
 It's no surprise the Chengdu center is heavily involved in their preservation and research.
 Today you will see a dozen of pandas wandering through a sizable domain of bamboo groves and forest.
 There is also a panda museum that has detailed exhibitions on panda evolution, habits, habitats and conservation efforts.
 You are also allowed to make intimate contact with baby pandas and hug them for a photo.
 Giant Panda is officially considered "National Treasure" by Chinese government and is often used to cultivate relationships with other countries with "Panda Diplomacy".
 This massive ecological and zoological park offers a wonderful chance to get face-to-face with China's gentle giants.
 There are other rare species at the base, including the little-known red panda.